claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 Introduction
 ------------

-This documentation aims to provide data about what can be done with Ghost scripts.
+This documentation aims to provide data about what can be done with Cloud Deploy scripts.
 In complement, please refer to the :ref:`commands` documentation.